KernelTuner/kernel_float/docs/guides/accuracy.md

 ## Tuning Accuracy Level

-Many functions in Kernel Float accept an additional Accuracy option as a template parameter.
+Many functions in Kernel Float accept an additional `Accuracy` option as a template parameter.
 This allows you to tune the accuracy level without changing the function name.

-There are four possible values for this parameter:
+There are five possible values for this parameter:

 - `kf::accurate_policy`: Use the most accurate version of the function available.
 - `kf::fast_policy`: Use the "fast math" version.
+- `kf::approx_level_policy<N>`: Use the approximate version with accuracy level `N` (higher is more accurate).
-- `kf::approx_policy<N>`: Use the approximate version with degree `N`.
+- `kf::approx_policy`: Use the approximate version with a default accuracy level.
 - `kf::default_policy`: Use a global default policy (see the next section).

 For example, consider this code: